A Hand Surgeon’s Top-5 Tips For Safe Pumpkin Carving This Halloween

 Should you unfortunately find yourself with a pumpkin carving injury this year, immediately hold pressure on the area to stop the bleeding.
 If it hasn’t stopped in 10-15 minutes, you should seek emergency medical care.

-If your emergency medicine provider determines that you need to follow up with a hand surgeon for further care, do not delay, as many injuries are best repaired within several days following the injury.
-As always, if you are in this situation in Colorado and would like to visit with me about your injury, or any other hand, arm, or shoulder condition, I would be happy to care for you.
+If your emergency medicine provider determines that you need to follow up with a hand surgeon for further care, do not delay, as many palm injuries are best repaired in the operating room within several days following the injury.

 Previous